beemangan/robodata/README.md

 source - python script to create parquet files from SQL Queries

-mpldata - attempts to plot parquet data using matplotlib
+mpldata - attempts to plot parquet data using matplotlib (not visible)

 plotlydata - attempts to plot parquet data using plotly

-mrsmdata - Meerschaum testing
+mrsmdata - Meerschaum testing (future)